grig23/primetime.en/help/programming/tvsdk-1.4-for-android/delete-replace-content-vod/android-1.4-ad-deletion-replacement.md

 ---
 description: These changes in the Android TVSDK API support ad deletion and replacement.
-seo-description: These changes in the Android TVSDK API support ad deletion and replacement.
-seo-title: Ad deletion and replacement API changes
 title: Ad deletion and replacement API changes
-uuid: 2bb8a331-6851-4442-99de-b01500a0e1e2
 ---

 # Ad deletion and replacement API changes{#ad-deletion-and-replacement-api-changes}